joohnyfranzen/Platform-Player-Controller-Tutorial/README.md

 # Platform-Player-Controller-Tutorial

+If you like it, lend me a Star, and don´t forget to follow me, to get further projects

 Started with game assets and no functionality, .gitignore was "Stolen" from my <a href="https://github.com/edersonff/">
 brothers</a>   project to be cleaner
 <br/>